-- 22. Whenever a State Council meeting falls before the relevant National Conference meeting, the presentation of the Draft Victorian Positions Document must feature on the agenda of that State Council meeting. - 23.
+- 21. Any feedback from State Councillors will be distributed to all Committee members; - 22.
+Whenever a State Council meeting falls before the relevant National Conference meeting, the presentation of the Draft Victorian Positions Document must feature on the agenda of that State Council meeting. - 23.
 The State Council will debate the Draft Victorian Positions Document in plenary or workshop, and amendments may be made. - 24.
 After any amendments have been agreed to, the Victorian Positions Document as a whole will be put to the State Council for endorsement.